jpedro85/pa-distributed-img/README.md

    ```

 3. **Configure the Project:**
-   - Edit the `project.config` file to specify the number of servers and their processing capacities.
+   - Edit the `config.ini` file to specify the number of servers and their processing capacities along with the starting port for sockets and the maximum amount of servers the user choose
-   - Ensure the `load.info` file is correctly set up for load management.

 ### Running the Application